 While the White House was undergoing an extensive renovation in 1950, President Harry Truman was living across the street at Blair House.
 Army veteran Leslie Coffelt was on duty in a booth outside of the building when two Puerto Rican nationalists approached from opposite sides.

-One of them, Griselio Torresola, would savagely shoot Coffelt as he stood guard.
+One of them, Griselio Torresola, savagely shot Coffelt as he stood guard.
 But Coffelt wouldn't just sit there and take it.
 His response would keep Torresola from entering the house, saving Truman's life.

 In one of the biggest gunfights in Secret Service history, three officers began to fire on Collazo.
 The would-be assassin was hit in the chest but was not killed.
 While they engaged the gunman on the east side of the building, Torresola approached from the west.

 After the Japanese attack on Pearl Harbor in 1941, Coffelt, who was an expert marksman, felt that skill could be used elsewhere and enlisted in the U.S. Army Infantry the next year.
-Unfortunately, medical problems forced him out of the Army after two years and he was never able to see action.
+Unfortunately, medical problems forced him out of the Army after two years, and he never saw action.
 He went back to work at the White House Police.

 But Coffelt wasn't dead, not yet.